BillMuriu/Loom-stream/technologies-to-learn.md

 13.Optimistic UI

-14.Master react useRef -> The value of the ref will always be inside the .count property.
+14.Master react useRef -> The value of the ref will always be inside the .current property.

+15.Learn about Hydration -> HydrayionBoundry